tutulino/Megaminer/readme.md

 1.Edit CONFIG.TXT file before mining

-2.If you want to use suprnova must run any other pools batches to download software, is not necesary wait for mining test ending.
+2.If you want to use suprnova or BlocksFactory must run any other pools batches to download software, is not necesary wait for mining test ending.

 3.Exec bat file of desired pool